 It has been the historical practice of the Government of Belize to manage its forest in an inclusive and participatory manner, partnering consistently with community based and non-governmental organizations in ensuring the sustainable management of forest resources.
 The relationship has at times been challenging but has lent to greater transparency, participation and continued dialogue.
 The government hopes to extend and augment that type of engagement in its implementation of REDD+.
-In terms of a formal process to ensure environmental protection, the Environmental Protection Act (EPA), Chapter 328 of the Laws of Belize, is the most comprehensive piece of environmental legislation in Belize.
-The law demonstrates, as stated in its preamble, the commitment of the Government of Belize to the protection and preservation of Belize's natural heritage to ensure that exploitation of the resources is consistent with maintaining ecological balance.
+In terms of a formal process to ensure environmental protection, the Environmental Protection Act (EPA),

-6 Loayza, F. (2013), SESA and ESMF for REDD+ Readiness.
+7 Loayza, F. (2013), SESA and ESMF for REDD+ Readiness.
 The World Bank.
 Thailand.
 2013.